6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 While it seems clear why the Parker family was interested in befriending Morgan, it is reasonable to ask why Morgan had such a deep interest in visiting the Seneca reserve to observe ceremonies, collect artifacts, and interview Parker and his siblings.
 The answer is that prior to meeting Parker, Morgan had become deeply involved in the study of “Indian Lore” and founded a society dedicated to what Philip Deloria calls playing Indian (Deloria, 1998).
 Deloria documents a rich history of American colonists dressing up as Indians, extending from the Boston Tea Party through the Boy Scouts.
 Morgan was far from unique in his passions, but he was more serious than most.

 As it happened, Morgan completed his law degree on the eve of an economic downturn, and found himself unemployed, with time on his hands.
 Together with friends in a similar situation, he formed a society called The Gordian Knot.
 Their goal was to create a distinctively American Enlightenment, and initially they looked to Antiquity for inspiration.
 Together they studied ancient Greek philosophy, art, literature, and political systems, and Morgan published a series of related papers in 1843.
 But they soon lost interest in Antiquity, and decided that the real roots of the United States lay not in ancient Greece, but in aboriginal America.
-Given that they lived in New York state, they chose to model their new society on the Iroquois peoples, particularly their system of government and law, and their ceremonies.
+Given that they lived in New York State, they chose to model their new society on the Iroquois peoples, particularly their system of government and law, and their ceremonies.
 Their new order was named, interchangeably, The New Confederacy of the Iroquois and The Grand Order of the Iroquois.
 The new Order quickly added members from the professional classes, and chapters were formed around New York State.
 Helped by the economic downturn and the need to network, its membership peaked at over 400 in 1846.

 Morgan, much more than anyone else, was passionate about getting the details correct.
-He was seriously committed to the idea that white Americans were the cultural heirs of Native peoples – a common cultural theme in the nineteenth century United States – and for the New Confederacy to reap its inheritance it was necessary to get the details right.
+He was seriously committed to the idea that white Americans were the cultural heirs of Native peoples – a common cultural theme in the 19th century United States – and for the New Confederacy to reap its inheritance it was necessary to get the details right.
 But Morgan faced a serious barrier: he did not know any Iroquois people.
 There was no one to teach him how to dress authentically, or conduct ceremonies properly.

 That changed when he crossed paths with Ely Parker.